wgross/TreeStore.Core/src/TreeStore.Core/Nodes/readme.md

 The nodes types are implemented as immutable [C# records](https://docs.microsoft.com/de-de/dotnet/csharp/language-reference/builtin-types/record) and have a common base class [ProviderNode](./ProviderNode.cs).
 Their state must not change and except of the root node they live only as long as the path is traversed.

-The responsibility of the node is to process the command which was invoked at the PowerShell in context of the node which was selected by the path which was part of the command invocation.
+The responsibility of the node is to process the command which was invoked by the PowerShell.
 Each node is initialized with a name and custom payload which defines the nodes capabilities.

 ## Creation of Node Instances
 Starting at the root node child nodes are as instance of `ContainerNode` or `LeafNode`.
 To create a node specify its name and a payload: